octo-technology/OpenTezos/docs/ligo/introduction.md

 - **CameLIGO**, an [OCaml](https://ocaml.org/) inspired syntax that allows you to write in a functional style.

 - **ReasonLIGO**, a [ReasonML](https://reasonml.github.io/) inspired syntax that builds on the strong points of OCaml.
 It aims to be familiar to those coming from JavaScript.

+//TODO(here is an example of Counter contract that handle a single integer "counter" value as storage and allows users to increment decrement or reset this counter.)

 <Tabs
   defaultValue="pascaligo"
   values={[